AvijitPradhan/Data-Management-Application/README.md

 1. Installation: sudo pip install requests sudo pip install pytest sudo
-2. All python ​TC files/modules​ & ​methods/functions s​ hould start with name test.
+2. All python TC files/modules & methods/functions should start with name test.
 3. All folder should be python packages ie. __init__.py should be there.
 4. Common structure of setup, tests, teardown format.
 5. Way to execute:
        python "scriptloction".py